 To book online:

 Hot Tip: Looking for more information about the Chase Travel Portal?
 Explore our in-depth guide to the Chase Travel Portal to ensure you’re maximizing your travel options!

-This is actually a trickier question than you might think.
-At first glance, this benefit appears to only be applied to the Chase Sapphire Reserve® or the J.P.
+This benefit can only be applied to the Chase Sapphire Reserve®, the J.P.
 Morgan Reserve Card (formally the J.P.
-Morgan Palladium Card).
-There’s even a separate landing page for these cardholders, along with select United credit cards.
+Morgan Palladium Card) and there’s even a separate landing page for these cardholders, along with select United credit cards.

 The following credit cards have advertised eligibility for The Luxury Hotel & Resort Collection

 Every time you stay at a Luxury Hotel & Resort Collection property and pay with an eligible Chase credit card, you’ll receive these benefits: